How to See a Doctor in Spain as a Tourist

 Your options for medical care in Spain as a visitor — public ER, private clinics, home doctors, pharmacies — plus realistic prices and what travel insurance covers.

-1. Public emergency room (Urgencias)
+1. How does the public emergency room (Urgencias) work?

 Every public hospital has a 24/7 emergency department.
 Walk in, get triaged, get treated.
 EU/EEA citizens with a valid EHIC card and UK citizens with a GHIC card receive care under the same conditions as Spanish residents — meaning no out-of-pocket cost for the medical attention itself (though some prescription medication may carry a small co-pay).